sthewissen/Mynt/README.md

 A lot of the logic is based on the [Freqtrade] bot and was converted to C#.
 The bot currently supports trading on the Bittrex exchange.
 This software was primarily created for educational purposes only.
 Don't risk money which you are afraid to lose.

+The bot runs at a pre-defined interval of 5 minutes, since that matches the candle data it retrieves from the exchange.
+This can be changed by altering the CRON expression on the `TradeTimer` function.
+Do keep in mind that unless you also change the logic for retrieving the candles you're still looking at 5 minute intervals.

 ### Configuration

 There are a few settings you can configure to alter the behavior of the bot.
 These settings are stored in the `Constants.cs` file in the **Core** project.
 Azure Functions does not yet support some sort of configuration file that you can use locally and deploy to Azure so for now this will have to do.